php-dev-br/laravel-doc-pt-br/socialite.md

         ->scopes(['read:user', 'public_repo'])
         ->redirect();

-You can overwrite all existing scopes using the `setScopes` method:
+You can overwrite all exisiting scopes using the `setScopes` method:

     return Socialite::driver('github')
         ->setScopes(['read:user', 'public_repo'])